Academic Resources and Support Services

 - For Seniors, Career Services can be contacted via Canvas: Career Success Seminar.

-Seniors who will be graduating are strongly encouraged to attend just one of our live chats.
-These chats will be provided each Friday, times to be announced.
+Seniors who will be graduating are strongly encouraged to attend current offerings which may include live chats.
+These chats may be provided each Friday, times to be announced.
 Individual follow up meetings can be provided, too.

 Stay posted for updates about: